 We really do love the Universal Studio Tours and Actually, it is not only one the best attractions at Universal but possibly up there in all of L.A.
 The Park itself is good but it’s not outstanding and falls well short of its sister Park in Florida.
-But that is without the Tour, With that factored in the Hollywood park is right there as a must visit, the tour really is that good.
-That’s a pretty bold Statement.
-So lets take a look at the actual tour to try and show you why we love them SO much.
+But that is without the Tour, With that factored in the Hollywood park is right there as a must-visit, the tour really is that good.
+That’s a pretty bold statement.
+So let’s take a look at the actual tour to try and show you why we love them SO much.

 Things don’t start well.
 The Queue line is awful.
 A total cattle pen with little organization and nothing to see.
 If it is hot there is no shelter from the sun as you wait in line for the trams to arrive.
 The only plus is the queue moves quite well as the trams are large and regular.

 The Trams are pretty impressive beasts, seating up to 46 (Rows of 6) People per tram and usually 3 trams per train.
 These beasts are powered by a pretty beefy engine, and pump out a lot of heat.
-They really are a thing to behold and we have a lot of respect for the drivers especially in some of the trickier part of the tour.
+They really are a thing to behold and we have a lot of respect for the drivers especially in some of the trickier parts of the tour.

-NOTE – If you are having a hard time choosing a side try an go for the left-hand side of the tram.
+NOTE – If you are having a hard time choosing a side try and go for the left-hand side of the tram.
 Most things happen on the left and you get the best views.
 It’s not perfect and some things are better from the right, there is no perfect choice unfortunately

 The Tour is currently narrated by Jimmy Fallon.
-Obviously via a recorded link but as the tour is different every day you still get a real tour guide to point out the sights, scenes and people you are actually seeing, To Be honest, the Jimmy Fallon Tie in is a bit of nothing, the Tour Guide is the Star of the Show.
+Obviously via a recorded link but as the tour is different every day you still get a real tour guide to point out the sights, scenes, and people you are actually seeing, To Be honest, the Jimmy Fallon Tie in is a bit of nothing, the Tour Guide is the Star of the Show.

 The tour starts off touring the Sound stages of Universal.
 These are where Tv Shows, Indoor sets, and complex sets are built.
 The tour here is pretty dull actually, while some of the sound stages are incredible inside you don’t get to go in.
 So apart from a sneaky open door, you are just looking at buildings.
 Dull Buildings at that.
-They guide will point out any current Movies of programs being shot.
+The guide will point out any current Movies or programs being shot.
 The best part about this tour is this is where you are most likely to see Celebs!

 Will We See Celebrities?

-This is one of most people big questions and the answer is …probably.
+This is one of most people’s big questions and the answer is …probably.
 There is NO guarantee and the quality may be dubious, but there is a very good chance.
 Unlike other Studio tours, Such as Warner Bros, where the Celebs hideaway and the tour guides are not allowed to point them out (They Still do, subtlety) They are encouraged to interact with the tours, even stand and wave and inviting pictures.
 Seeing Celebs is part of the expectation for these tours so it’s great to see it embraced.
 Don’t expect it though it’s all about timing.